Camaro Tech

 Baer BrakesBaer: Performance rotors, calipers and brake assembly kits

-Note Baer T4 four piston calipers use stock GM size pads and GM size caliper outer mould line.
+Note Baer T4 four piston calipers use stock GM size pads and GM size caliper outer mold line.
 Available for Camaro Gen 1-4.

 StopTech Brakes StopTech - Gen IV Camaro only